 Venice gets really mixed views from tourists but I'll just go ahead and say it: I love Venice.
 If you've never been here, I really do think it's something special and worth at least a few hours of your time.

 But, that being said, I think there's a right way and a wrong way to see the floating city.
+Have more time to spend than just a day?
+Copy my 3-day itinerary for Venice, compiled of my numerous visits here.

 Many people visiting Venice, especially those that go for a day trip, cross the Rialto Bridge to flock to St. Mark's Square, never veering too far from those icons.
 If this is your plan in Venice, it's likely you'll walk away disenchanted, annoyed by the crowded alleyways and the perpetual construction and flooding (or both) at St. Mark's.